-One of the most important things you are going to do during the upcoming SfN Annual Meeting in Washington DC is to stroll around NIH row.
+One of the most important things you are going to do during the upcoming SfN Annual Meeting in San Diego, CA is to stroll around NIH row.
 Right?

 We talk quite a bit around here about the role of Program (meaning the individual NIH Institutes and Centers which fund grant proposals) in determining which grants actually receive funding.
 Hopefully by this point my readers realize that although the priority scores assigned by the study section (and the resulting percentile ranks) are very, very important there is also a role for Program Officials (POs).
 The ICs frequently reshuffle the percentile ranks based on a number of factors having to do with the type of science that is proposed, their view of the quality of the review and various IC initiatives, desires and intentions.
 The process by which the IC selects the grants which it is going to pick up (outside of the percentile order) is a bit opaque but believe you me it is done by real human POs with typical human virtues/failings.

 In short, social factors matter.
-They matter in deciding just which applications get picked up and which do not.
+These factors matter in deciding just which applications get picked up and which do not.
 I'm sure that the official line is that the process is objective and has nothing to do with interpersonal schmoozing......HAHAHAHAAHAHA!
 Get real.

 This is not the time to get on your high horse about the way the world should work.
-The annual meeting of a large-ish (like SfN or Experimental Biology) or IC-dedicated-ish (like RSA, CPDD) societies is the time for you to work with reality to nudge your current and future grant applications ever closer to funding.
+The annual meeting of a large-ish (like Society for Neuroscience or Experimental Biology) or IC-dedicated-ish (like Research Society on Alcoholism, College on Problems of Drug Dependence) societies is the time for you to work with reality to nudge your current and future grant applications ever closer to funding.

-So find the big row of booths which are populated by the NIH ICs at the upcoming SfN meeting in Washington DC.
-This is an unbelievably good time since one might assume the density of POs is higher at DC meetings than any other location.
+So find the big row of booths which are populated by the NIH ICs at the upcoming SfN meeting in San Diego.
 The brain institutes will dominate, of course, but you'd be surprised just how many of the ICs have interests in the neurosciences.

 Hi, My Name is....